paritytech/command-bot/README.md

    Note: The GitLab repository name should match how the repository is named on GitHub.

-5. Run `yarn` to install the dependencies
+5. Run helm commands once.
+This will install the necessary dependencies for running the commands.

+`helm repo add paritytech https://paritytech.github.io/helm-charts/`

+`helm repo update`

+`helm dep build helm`

-6. Run `yarn dev` to start a development server or `yarn watch` for a development server which automatically restarts when you make changes to the source files
+6. Run `skaffold dev` for a
+   development server which automatically restarts when you make changes to the source files
 7. Trigger the [commands](#pull-request-commands) in the repositories where